Biden's Low-Key Campaign Style Worries Some Democrats

 “Every time Trump shows up and has a mask-less rally and says this thing is overblown, Democrats are winning the COVID battle,” said Jim Kessler, an executive vice president of the moderate Democratic group Third Way.

-Biden maintains a vigorous schedule even when he's not traveling.
+Biden maintains a vigorous schedule even when he's not traveling, doing many events online.
 His campaign has become a fundraising powerhouse through largely virtual events.
 He raised a record $364 million in August that has allowed him to blanket the airwaves across the country and outspend Trump.

 Still, Trump sees the contrast in travel as an opportunity to argue that his packed schedule shows he's outworking Biden.
 The president seized on the Biden campaign's announcement shortly before 9:30 a.m.
 Thursday that he wouldn't have any public events for the day.